 3. Subscription (CSA)

-Flower subscriptions are when a grower collects money up front for bouquets that are given to customers later in the year when the flowers are the bloom.
-This way you collect money up front to buy seeds, trays, equipment, etc. when funds are low in the winter.
+Flower subscriptions are when a grower collects money up front for bouquets that are given to customers later in the year when the flowers are in bloom.
+This way you collect money upfront to buy seeds, trays, equipment, etc. when funds are low in the winter.

 A flower subscription is one of the most popular ways to sell cut flowers, but it’s one of the trickiest for a new grower.
 When you first grow cut flowers, it’s tricky to know the timing of every flower–and the weather can wreak havoc with your plans.